 Best at Night

 Mission Bay Golf Course is the county's night-lit public golf course.
+(Note: Night golfing is on indefinite hiatus at the course while the lighting system is upgraded.)
 Even without this special feature, the Ted Robinson-designed, 18-hole course is a great play for players of all skill levels.
 Located minutes from scenic Mission Bay, the city-owned course stretches nearly 3,000 yards and offers more length and challenges than many of the other par-3 courses in San Diego.
 This is the course where Tiger Woods won a Junior World title in the 1980s.

 Located 25 minutes from downtown in Rancho San Diego and surrounded by canyons, Steele Canyon Golf Club is a hidden gem.
 The 27-hole championship course, designed by Gary Player, respects for the natural beauty of the terrain and has been celebrated as one of California's exciting courses.
 From the dramatic elevation changes of the Canyon nine to the subtle nuances of the Vineyard nine and the total seclusion of the Ranch nine, any combination will make for a wonderful day of golf.
 It is a recipient of Golf Digest's prestigious "4½ Star Award" and "Best Places to Play".